Tuesday, November 15, 2016

 Medical Writing (original research articles and samples produced for a lay-population audience)

-Writing in the Social Sciences (social work, psychology, etc.)
+Writing in Nursing Writing in the Social Sciences (social work, psychology, etc.)

 Professional, Technical Writing (memoranda, business letters, reports, and scientific abstracts)

-(literary terms, literary theory and schools of criticism, writing book reviews)
+Writing in Literature (literary terms, literary theory and schools of criticism, writing book reviews)

 Creative Writing (writing poetry, fiction, and creative nonfiction)